 What to do if your puppy is breathing rapidly?

 To check the breathing rate of your canine, count the respiratory rate while your beloved friend is sleeping or resting.
-If your puppy’s breathing is fast, but your pet looks normal in this situation, call your vet then he will suggest what to do.
+If your puppy’s breathing is fast, but your pet looks normal in this situation, call your vet; he will suggest what to do.
 As well as dog diseases, you should know harnesses are bad for dogs’ shoulders.

 Should I be worried if my dog is breathing heavily?